 Subscribe to get access

 If you have enjoyed this piece then why not subscribe to gjfootballarchive.com?
-It costs £3 per month or £20 per year (about £1.67 per month).
-For that you get access to all existing content (over 100 articles within the first week of going live and hundreds more to be posted over coming weeks) and a guaranteed minimum of 4 new articles exclusive for subscribers each month.
+It costs £20 per year (about £1.67 per month).
+For that you get access to all existing content (over 600 articles and hundreds more to be posted over coming months) and a guaranteed minimum of 4 new articles exclusive for subscribers each month.
 You’ll also be supporting my research and writing.
 Thanks